Process safety management in the oil and gas industry

 This process takes place at high temperatures and pressure points.
 During this process, catalysts are added to the cracking reaction.
 This increases the yield of viable products.
 But like all other forms of oil refinement, thermal cracking also has potential safety issues.

 Safety issues from thermal cracking

 If contaminants enter the thermal cracking process stream, harmful gas and toxins may enter the atmosphere.
 You should regularly test the process inputs, products, and recycling streams for evidence of contamination.

 Another major safety concern is severe burns.
 Thermal cracking happens at temperatures higher than 700 °F. If workers’ skin comes into contact with the scalding hydrocarbon liquids or vapors, they will suffer severe and extensive, possibly life-threatening, burns.

 Process Safety Management Systems

-They should provide clear instructions of specific steps for normal operations, non-routine or upset conditions, temporary operations, safe work practices, and emergency shutdown.
+All your operational plans and procedures should be up-to-date, complete, and accurate.
+They should provide clear instructions on specific steps for normal operations, non-routine or upset conditions, temporary operations, safe work practices, and emergency shutdowns.

 Procedures should be performed as written.
 If operators deviate from procedures, management should address unsafe behaviors immediately.
 They should meet with operators to review the effectiveness of procedures and revise if necessary.